SK9712/SAML2-Authentication-Service/README.md

 # Introduction

-This is a SAML2 based Authentication service for applications that are using keycloak as their identity provider.
+SAML2 based Authentication service for applications that are using keycloak as their identity provider.

 # Configuration